 It is considered non-specific as variability may be seen in other conditions.
 It may be used to categorise acute asthma attacks and can be key to the diagnosis of occupational asthma.

 FeNO testing is typically offered to patients being investigated for asthma at the same time as spirometry.
 FeNO is a newer way of testing for eosinophilic airway inflammation.
 FeNO is measured in parts per billion and a level >25 ppb at 50 ml/sec is seen in 70-80% of patients with untreated asthma.
 Eosinophilic airway inflammation has been linked to the response to corticosteroids.

-In the NICE guidelines (NG80) FeNO has a predminant role in the diagnosis of asthma in adults.
-In the BTS/SIGN guidelines it is more targetted to patients with an intermediate risk of asthma.
+In the NICE guidelines (NG80) FeNO has an important role in the diagnosis of asthma in adults.
+In the BTS/SIGN guidelines it is more targeted to patients with an intermediate risk of asthma.
 Based on NICE guidance, we can think of FeNO measurements in three groups.

-BTS, SIGN & NICE have all produced guidelines for the diagnosis and management of Asthma within the last two years.
+BTS, SIGN & NICE have all produced guidelines for the diagnosis and management of asthma.

 These guidelines provide broadly similar advice for the diagnosis and treatment in adults.
-However, due to the methodology used in the creation of these guidelines there are key differences relating to both diagnosis and management.
-Consequently, all three have committed to produce a joint guideline, which should clarifiy the confusion and help unify the management of asthma.
+However, due to the methodology used in the creation of these guidelines, there are key differences relating to both diagnosis and management.
+Consequently, all three have committed to producing a joint guideline, which should help unify the management of asthma.